awslabs/amazon-quicksight-embedding-sdk/README.md

 #### 🔹 onMessage: *EventListener* *(optional)*

-The `eventName`s the dashboard experience receive
+The `eventName`s the dashboard experience receives

     CONTENT_LOADED: Received when the visuals of the Amazon QuickSight dashboard are fully loaded
     ERROR_OCCURRED: Received when an error occurred while rendering the visuals of the Amazon QuickSight dashboard.
 The message contains `errorCode`.
 The error codes are: